-Most health regions report no external recruitment efforts for either classification.
+Most health regions report little if any external recruitment efforts for either classification.
 Vacancies are typically recruited to through the internal posting process.
+Many employers report that because of the lack of recruiting efforts a market supplement is not required.